top of page

 5. The entire city can be seen on foot.
 Most destinations are within walking distance of each other.
 Just follow the map so that you don't miss the attraction that you wish to see.
 In 3 days, it will not be possible to see all the attractions from the inside, so pick the ones you wish to see thoroughly.

-I have seen tourists, especially in places like Rome, going berzerk, running around to catch everything they can.
+I have seen tourists, especially in places like Rome, going berserk, running around to catch everything they can.
 This can take away the romanticism of a beautiful city like Rome.
-Some monuments should just be experienced for their architecture and beauty alone and most importantly, for the experience of you being there in that moment!
+Some monuments should just be experienced for their architecture and beauty alone, and most importantly, for the experience of you being there in that moment!

 7. Italy is bustling with tourists at all times.
 There are massive queues anywhere you go.
 I have not seen so many tourists walking around with maps and cameras anywhere else in the world.
 So, plan your itinerary ahead to beat the crowds.
-To see the famous landmarks like the Colosseum and the Vatican, it's best to reach early morning.
+To see the famous landmarks like the Colosseum and the Vatican, it's best to arrive early in the morning.

 As I've mentioned earlier, there are many attractions in Rome to see.
 If you have limited time, then pick the ones you really wish to see first.